 We talk about why you should never use WiFi to connect your Hotspot to the Network, what seed nodes are, what gossip is, why you should fix relay (it’s not just for your earnings, ya selfish bugger!), and the best thing you can do for the network once you’ve deployed a hotspot.
 Enjoy the convo!

-Wait, you want to dig in to HeliumStatus?
+Ready to dig in to HeliumStatus?
 Ok, here’s what it looks like once you’ve signed in:

 Enter in your hotspot and hit the Search Hotspots button.
 From there, choose your hotspot.
 Remember Thankful Caramel Quail?
 You can read about its setup over in the Anatomy of a Hotspot post.
 When you hit the Search button, it’ll bring up a bunch of options.
 Choose yours, and this is the next page.